isomerpages/moe-horizonpri/_explore-our-horizon/Useful Information.md

 <figure>
 <img src="/images/crest.jpg" style="width:65%"><br>
-<figcaption>Horizon’s crest was designed with the school vision that depicts the growth and achievement of our students.
-The yellow speaks of Horizon’s philosophy that Every Child is a Leader.
-Purple defines the mission we commit ourselves to nurturing every child to lead their lives responsibly and to contribute with joy.
-Blue represents our school values Respect, Integrity, Compassion and Excellence that anchor our students and Red is symbolic of the vision we espouse for our students – Confident Individuals Responsible Citizens. </figcaption></figure>
+<figcaption>Horizon’s crest was designed with the school vision that depicts the growth and achievement of our students.&nbsp; The yellow speaks of Horizon’s philosophy that&nbsp;Every Child is a Leader.&nbsp; Purple defines the mission we commit ourselves to nurturing every child to lead their lives responsibly and to contribute with joy.&nbsp; Blue represents our school values Respect, Integrity, Compassion and Excellence that anchor our students and Red is symbolic of the vision we espouse for our students –&nbsp;Confident Individuals Responsible Citizens. </figcaption></figure>

 #### **School Ethos**
 ##### **Vision**
 **Confident Individuals, Responsible Citizens**<br>
-In Horizon, we dare to dream! <br>
+In Horizon, we dare to dream!&nbsp;<br>
 Every child who comes into Horizon Primary School will leave as a stellar leader who is ready to take on the challenges of the next level of education with confidence and responsibility.

 ##### **Mission**